fleekxyz/non-fungible-apps/README.md

 ### 📄 Contracts

-The contracts present in this project are based in [Solidity](https://github.com/ethereum/solidity) and it uses [Node.js](https://nodejs.org/) for running scripts and [yarn](https://yarnpkg.com/) to keep dependencies management.
+The contracts present in this project are based in [Solidity](https://github.com/ethereum/solidity) and use [Node.js](https://nodejs.org/) for running scripts and [yarn](https://yarnpkg.com/) for dependency management.

 > ⚠️ Before starting developing make sure you Solidity, Node.js and yarn correctly installed in your environment